 How to apply

-Submit your answers to the following in a Word document (2 pages max) to Carlyn Seguin
+Submit your answers to the following in a Word document (2 pages max) to Danielle Genest

 - Name and age

-- Describe any international, northern or urban community experience you think is relevant to your selection for this project.
+- Describe any experience in urban underserved, rural Indigenous, or international communities you think is relevant to your selection for this project.